Synthesizing Proxy Applications for MPI Programs: Introduction

 \section{Introduction}

-Proxy-apps are basic tools for evaluating high-performance computing (HPC) systems and workloads.
-They enable convenient performance estimation for design space exploration of HPC systems, and can play a role as a benchmark of proprietary or confidential workload for evaluation.
-However, developing HPC proxy-apps is costly \cite{tc15minime}.
+Proxy applications (proxy-apps) are basic tools for evaluating high-performance computing (HPC) systems.
+They enable convenient system design space exploration without complicated library dependency \cite{date17minime,taco18SynchroTrace,tpds21sample}.
+They are also used for performance modeling and estimating \cite{tpds23pilgrim,jpdc22Var,tc16zhang}, and can play a role as benchmarks representing proprietary workloads \cite{pact17lizy,cgo17bench,jpdc19zhang}.
+However, developing HPC proxy-apps is costly \cite{tc15minime,ijhpca18miniapps}.
 To precisely portray the complicated interaction between HPC systems and applications, the development requires intensive efforts from both application domain (e.g., physics, chemistry) experts and HPC developers.
 As a result, proxy-apps have difficulty in following the evolution of real-world HPC applications \cite{sigmetrics15apprime}.

 Synthetic proxy-apps are constructed to approximate the performance characteristics of given programs, without performing any useful computation.
 A typical process of generating synthetic proxy-apps mainly consists of two phases: recording program behaviors, and replaying the record.
-Related recording and replaying techniques have been originally proposed for deterministic debugging purpose \cite{sfi2018survey}, but recent studies show that they are also effective for synthesizing proxy-apps \cite{iiswc14kim, tc16Zhai}.
+Related recording and replaying techniques have been originally proposed for deterministic debugging purposes \cite{sfi2018survey}, but recent studies show that they are also effective for synthesizing proxy-apps \cite{iiswc14kim, tc16Zhai}.
 Synthetic proxy-apps can leverage detailed performance profiling data and achieve promising performance coverage in many cases \cite{pact17lizy, sosp21workload}.
 Since synthetic proxy-apps are generated from automated processes, they can be updated frequently and keep up closely with extensive real-world applications.
+Besides, compared with general-purpose benchmarks, like SPEC CPU \cite{spec_cpu}, NPB \cite{ijhpca91bailey}, HPCG \cite{hpcg}, synthetic proxy-apps can mimic any given applications, satisfying customized demand.